-Interested in your Canadian ancestors?
+Are you interested in your Canadian ancestors but don’t know what the best resource is to use?
 Well the Canada Census Records can give you a plethora of information about your heritage.
 But when were these censuses conducted and where can you find them?
 Read on as I explain this valuable Canadian resource to you.

 You can learn so much about your ancestors from census records.
 They can also help you immensely to build your family tree.
 For me, (and I bet a lot of people), I have used this resource immensely to add branches to my tree.